 - Perfect for meal prep with Vegan Fried Rice and veggies on the side.

-How to make tofu with teriyaki sauce
+How to make easy teriyaki tofu

-A quick and easy way to serve teriyaki tofu is layering it over a bowl of brown or basmati rice with roasted broccoli on the side.
+A quick and easy way to serve teriyaki tofu is layering it over a bowl of brown or basmati rice with steamed or roasted broccoli on the side.
 Cauliflower, carrots, bok choy, green beans, or asparagus would also be delicious on the side.

-Baked teriyaki tofu has plenty of other uses if you’re looking to spice things up.
+Teriyaki tofu has plenty of other uses if you’re looking to spice things up.
 Instead of topping it on a bowl of rice, mix the tofu into vegan stir fry, teriyaki noodles or on its own with a side of fried rice.

 Frequently asked questions